tsantosfigueira/fast-fourier-transform/README.md

-# fast-fourier-transform
+# Fast Fourier Transform
-Fast Fourier Transform (FFT) implementation for Unity
+Fast Fourier Transform (FFT) implementation for Unity.

+To use it, just call FastFourierTransform.FFT([your parameter here]).